 The Hello World of Chaos Engineering is the CPU Resource Attack.
 To create a CPU Resource Attack select Resource and then CPU in the dropdown menu.

 The CPU Resource Attack will consume CPU resources based on the settings you select.
 The most popular default settings for a CPU Resource Attack are pre-selected, a default attack will utilize 1 core for 60 seconds.
 Before you can run the Gremlin attack you will need to click either Exact hosts to run the attack on or click the Random attack option.

-Click Exact and select a Gremlin Client in the list.
+Click Exact and select a target from the list.

 On your server, run

 top to check the impact of the Gremlin Attack: